Parametric multi-element coupling architecture for coherent and dissipative control of superconducting qubits: Introduction

 Here, we propose and implement an architecture, where a single coupling element controls the coherent interaction between qubits, their coupling to the readout resonator and their controlled dissipation into a lossy environment.
-In contrast to previous methods, parametric drives are used to selectively activate not only two-qubit gates, but also qubit reset, leakage recovery and parametric qubit readout.
-This added functionality reduces the overhead in supporting structures, providing a more scalable superconducting qubit architecture.
+In contrast to previous methods, parametric drives are used to selectively activate not only two-qubit gates, but also qubit reset, leakage recovery and parametric qubit readout on a single device, all using the same coupler and control line.
+This added capability reduces the overhead in supporting structures, providing a more scalable superconducting qubit architecture, while retaining functionality.
 Now, the resonators serve a dual role, both as meters to determine the state of the qubits and as auxiliary elements to discard unwanted excitations.
-Furthermore, the use of parametrically activated couplings, instead of direct ones, helps to protect the qubits from the potentially noisy environment of the readout resonator.
+Furthermore, compared to other architecture, the use of parametrically activated couplings helps to protect the qubits from photon-induced dephasing caused by spurious excitations of the readout resonator.